papichuks/hexagon-web/contract/README.md

 ## Fund the Deployer Address

-Go to the [Hedera faucet](https://portal.hedera.com/faucet), and paste in your Hedera EVM address from the previous step.
-This will send some calibration testnet FIL to the account.
+Visit the [Hedera testnet faucet](https://portal.hedera.com/faucet) and paste in your Hedera EVM address from the previous step.
+The faucet will credit the account with testnet HBAR so you can deploy and interact with the contract.

 ## Run tests